SakuMyl/MyTetris/README.md

 # MyTetris
-A Tetris game with Scala swing and Java graphic libraries.
+A Tetris game with Scala swing and Java awt.